"The price of greatness is responsibility."

 Responsibility and Personal Power

-When someone avoids responsibility, they don't develop these capabilities.
-They remain dependent on others and never find their own strength.
-Accepting responsibility is the first step toward building real inner power.
+When someone takes responsibility for an outcome, they must develop the skills, knowledge, wisdom, and character needed to achieve that outcome.
+When someone avoids responsibility, they remain dependent on others and never find their own strength.
+Accepting responsibility is the first step toward building real inner power and authentic confidence.

 Boundaries and Responsibility

-Boundaries also protect the King from manipulation.
-Some people try to make him responsible for their feelings, choices, or outcomes—a game he refuses to play.
+This clarity prevents both over-functioning and under-functioning.
+Boundaries allow the King to focus his energy where it can be most effective.
+Boundaries protect the King from manipulation and resentment.
+Some people try to make him responsible for their feelings, choices, or outcomes—a game he refuses to play with wisdom and firmness.

 Expanding the Realm

-This expansion happens slowly.
-The King doesn't take on more responsibility than he can handle well.
-But he also doesn't stay in his comfort zone or shrink from worthy challenges.
+The Mature King expands his realm by taking on greater responsibility.
+This expansion happens slowly and deliberately.
+The King doesn't take on more responsibility than he can handle well, but he doesn't stay in his comfort zone or shrink from worthy challenges that will grow his capacity.

 Teaching Responsibility